I D R I S Supports the Proud People of Ukraine

 by taking action, in accordance with the sustainable development principle, aimed at achieving the

-We are exploring a wide range of projects across all of Wales.
+We are exploring a wide range of projects of all scales.

 To date, we have secured funding commitments of over £100 million for two major

 regeneration initiatives in South Wales.